cybersecryan/cybersecryan.github.io/README.md

 ## My name is Ryan and I am a tech support engineer with a background in cybersecurity. 👨‍💻

 #### Since I have been in the IT field, I have noticed time and time again just how overlooked information security can be.
 I have always had the desire to have a career that takes my skills and applies it to the betterment of the organization and it's users.
-My undying need to play the "protector" role is what led me to pursure this career path in general.
+My undying need to play the "protector" role is what led me to pursue this career path in the first place.
 It's a scary world out there and technology is evolving exponentially year after year.
 The fact that I can play a part in defending real people in a digital world is what excites me to continue mastering my craft in the field of cybersecurity.

 ### Projects:
 * [Mock Security Audit](https://cybersecryan.github.io/mock-security-audit/)